Parsa-Rajabi/cpsc-2350/_sources/lecture_notes.md

 ```{warning}
 All lecture slides are password protected.
 Visit D2L Brightspace to get the password.
 ```
+This is a tentative schedule for the course and it is subject to without notice based on the pace of the class.
+The lecture notes will be updated as the course progresses.
+Updates to class schedule will be communicated in class and via this page.

 | **Wk#** | **Date** | **Topic** | **Lecture Notes** |
 |:---:|:---:|:---:|:---:|